What is the Adopt-A-School Day (AASD) Project?

 The Adopt-A-School Day Project is an annual project of JCI Hawaii.
 The project is led by a different local chapter each year.
 The project provides two types of opportunities.
 The first opportunity provides for members of JCI to share and develop skills in project management, finance and accounting, marketing, IT, community outreach, and leadership.
 The second opportunity is community development, allowing for schools to benefit through contacts made with the JCI Hawaii, local businesses and volunteer organizations, and kind individuals.

 Since the project lead changes each year, the approach of AASD changes based on the chapter that takes on the project.
-This year, the project is led by the Hawaii Kai Jaycees who have participating committee members from other local JCI Hawaii chapters such as the Filipino Jaycees, Honolulu Chinese Jaycees, Rising Phoenix Jaycees, and the Asian American Junior Chamber of Commerce.
+This year, the project is led by the Honolulu Chinese Jaycees, who have participating committee members from other local JCI Hawaii chapters such as the Hawaii Kai Jaycees, Filipino Jaycees, Hawaii Japanese Junior Chamber of Commerce, Rising Phoenix Jaycees, and JCI Honolulu.